Documents Required to Sell a Heavy Equipment in Alabama

 Create Alabama Heavy Equipment Bill of SaleAlabama Heavy Equipment transfer fees and requirements

 In Alabama, the title transfer fee is $18 and registration costs $23 - $105 depending on vehicle type.
 Heavy Equipment sales are subject to 2% of purchase price for private sales.
-Alabama does not require notarization for private-party heavy equipment transfers.
+Notarization is required for heavy equipment bill of sale documents in Alabama.
 Alabama does not require emission testing for private-party heavy equipment sales.

 - Bill of sale must include VIN and odometer reading